rebeccapeltz/cld-webhooks/NETLIFY_DEPLOY.md

 If you want to send email notifications, sign up for a free [Sendgrid Account](https://sendgrid.com/go/email-smtp-service-signup).
 Be sure to save our API_KEY somewhere.
 Create a registered sender and add to `FROM_VERIFIED_SENDER`.
 Add a recipient email in `TO_RECIPIENT`.
 Add the Sendgrid API_KEY to the `SENDGRID_API_KEY`.

 ## Netlify
 We'll be calling lambda functions from other functions so you'll need your base directory.
-If your netlify project is named `webhook`, the base directory will be `https://webhook.netlify.app/.netlify/functions/`.
+This will be the URL path to the functions that you get from Netlify when you deploy this code.
+It will look something like this: `https://my-cld-webhooks.netlify.app/.netlify/functions/`.
 This project name has to be unique so, you'll usually include your name in it.

-## If you want to trigger lambda functions that process the Google Video Moderation Queue,
+## Steps to Deploy

+Once you have forked this repository to your own account, you'll deploy it to Netlify.
+The steps here assume that you have this code in your own GitHub repository.
+You'll be linking this to Netlify so that anytime you change this, it will trigger a build on Netlify.

-- [ ] Setup `netlify.toml` file
+- [ ] Look at the  `netlify.toml` file

 The `command` key tells Netlify to run `yarn install` which will install the NPM dependency packages.
 The `publish` key  tells netlify that it can serve from the  `/public/` directory for this project.